Add a new automation

 - Configure one or more new conditions.
 Click Add Condition and select one or both of the following conditions.

 - User Inactivity in Okta: This option looks for active users who have not logged into Okta for a set number of days.
 Because application session lengths may vary, this option does not check if the user is active in apps that they log into through Okta.
 For this reason, Okta recommends setting the duration to be the same as or higher than the application length configuration.
-For more information about active user accounts, see End user account states
+For more information about active user accounts, see About user account status

 - User password expiration: This option looks for users whose Okta-stored passwords will expire within a set number of days.
 Users who meet this condition are impacted by the automation only once.
 To remind the user again as the expiration date approaches, you need to create an additional User password expiration automation.
+Although this option is not designed to work with your Active Directory integration, it can provide you with limited functionality.

 - Send email to the user: This option enables you to create an email template by using HTML and referencing Okta end user profile attributes within the body of the message.
 The Subject is required before you can Preview and Save the action.
 Note that if you don't use HTML, the email does not have any formatting and extra spaces and line returns are not preserved.